 What are the hazards?
 Who might be harmed and how?
 What are you already doing to control the risks?
 What further action do you need to take to control the risks?
 Who needs to carry out the action?
 When is the action needed by?
-Done household members. respiratory and hand hygiene.
+Done Spread of the COVID-19 Coronavirus Staff, children and families, plus their household members.
+Sufficient hand washing facilities and opportunities to maintain good respiratory and hand hygiene.
+On arrival to the setting both staff and children MUST wash their hands immediately and have their temperature taken and logged.
 Encourage good hand and respiratory hygiene throughout the setting.
 Employees to be reminded on a regular basis to wash their hands for 20 seconds with water and soap and the importance of proper drying with disposable towels.
 Staff to use separate toilet facilities to children.
-Snuffle stations available inside to teach children good respiratory hygiene.
-We will teach them to catch coughs and sneezes in tissues - Following the 'Catch it, Bin it, Kill it' campaign and to avoid touching face, eyes, nose or mouth with unclean hands.
-Tissues will be made available throughout the workplace.
-When out of the setting, staff to ensure they have adequate supplies of tissues, anti bac gel, gloves and nappy bags to maintain good hygiene when supporting children with their self-care.
+Hand washing facilities to be provided at our outdoor site to maintain high levels of hygiene both inside and outside of the setting.
+All staff With immediate effect